OpenTreeOfLife/otcetera/supertree/README.md

 # make-based supertree pipeline

 The initial thoughts for this are at https://github.com/OpenTreeOfLife/opentree/wiki/pseudo-code-supertree but that is likely to be a bit out-of-sync as this is a work in progress.

 ## usage

 ### eventually...

-The tree will be buildable by:
+The tree will be build-able by:

   1. downloading the files described in [input/README.md](./input/README.md)
   2. and putting the otcetera tools on your path with something like: